phax/phive/README.md

 # News and noteworthy

+* v5.3.1 - 2020-05-28
+    * Added possibility to stop further validation on failed Schematrons as well
 * v5.3.0 - 2020-05-26
     * Changed the Maven groupId to `com.helger.bdve`
     * Renamed the submodule `ph-bdve` to `ph-bdve-engine`